5jjCopter/EzWifibroadcast/Home.md

 ### Wifi cards and doungles
 There is a list of Wifi cards and doungles on [this Wiki page](https://github.com/bortek/EZ-WifiBroadcast/wiki/List-of-Wifi-cards-and-doungles)

+### Screens Monitor
+Virtually any screen/monitor connected to HDMI port on your Pi should work.
+Besides that the following has been tested and works.
+ - Samsung 32 inch TV connected via HDMI to Pi.
+ - Pi Official Screen connected to CSI port on your Pi.
+Resolution 800x480.
+ - An LCD module from old 17 inch laptop with eBay driver [example](http://www.ebay.com/itm/HDMI-VGA-2AV-Lcd-controller-Board-VS-TY2662-V1-for-LCD-panel-Only-driver-board-/181596796562?hash=item2a48033692:g:TGEAAOSwQJhUdwFZ) using 1920x1080 to HDMI on Pi.
+Default FPS.

 ###Tested Raspberry Pi Hardware
 - Pi 1 B+, Pi2 B+, Pi3 B+, Pi Zero 1.3, Odroid-W
 - Official Pi V1 Cam ("V1.3" on the PCB), official Pi V2 Cam ("V2.1" on the PCB)